 Before the hearing date or any other date the victim is required to attend court, the police officer in charge of the investigation is responsible for making contact with the victim by letter or phone.
 They are also responsible for explaining the trial process to victims of crime and explaining the role of a witness.
 It is general practice for police to subpoena victims and witnesses of crime to attend court for hearings.
-For further information to assist victims through the justice process “justice journey, a guide for victims of crime in NSW” is available at:

 Police should ensure that all victims receive clear, accurate and timely information on their role at court and what to expect.
 This includes:

 - Procedures for giving evidence and cross examination